 Brightkite has a rating feature that allows you to rate posts up or down.
 You can also decide to share posts with friends, everyone, or social networks like Twitter, Flickr, and Facebook.

 - Mobile Web

 If you’re looking for real-time ratings of places around you, buzzd is for you.
 Find the hottest spots using the “buzzdmeter”, share updates with your friends and earn rewards with this app.
-You can also use buzzd by navigating to their mobile site.
+You can also use buzzd by navigating to their.